CAREX Canada

 General Information

-Toluene diisocyanates (TDI) are colourless to pale yellow liquids, solids, or crystals with a distinctive pungent odour.[2]
-Toluene diisocyanates are highly reactive compounds widely used in the manufacturing of polyurethane foams and coatings.[3]
-TDI are typically available as a mixture of 80% 2,4-TDI isomer and 20% 2,6-TDI isomer.[2]
+Toluene diisocyanates (TDI) are colourless to pale yellow liquids, solids, or crystals with a distinctive and pungent odour.[1]
+They are highly reactive compounds widely used to manufacture polyurethane foams and coatings.[2]
+TDI are typically available as a mixture of two isomers: 2,4-TDI isomer (80%) and 2,6-TDI isomer (20%).[1]

-TDI may also be referred to as 2,4- or 2,6-diisocyanato-1-methyl-benzene.[4]
-There are numerous other synonyms and product names; see HSDB for more information.[3]
+TDI may also be referred to as 2,4- or 2,6-diisocyanato-1-methylbenzene.[3]
+There are numerous other synonyms and product names; see the Hazardous Substances Data Bank (HSDB) for more information.[2]

 The toxicity of TDI has been recognized for many years.
-Exposure to high levels of TDI causes severe irritation of the skin, eyes, and nose, as well as nervous system effects.[6]
-It is a potent skin and respiratory sensitizer and a well-known cause of occupational asthma.[5,7,8] TDI can also cause hypersensitivity pneumonitis and chronic bronchitis.[5]
+Exposure to high levels of TDI severely irritates the skin, eyes, and nose, and causes nervous system effects.[5]
+It is a potent skin and respiratory sensitizer, and a well-known cause of occupational asthma.[4,6,7] TDI can also cause hypersensitivity pneumonitis and chronic bronchitis.[4]

 Regulations and Guidelines